 To ensure the integrity of the examination, we continue to require two full-time faculty proctors from your program be present.
 This is important in the event of an emergency situation where one proctor is unable to assist.

 As in previous years, urologic oncology fellows and faculty will be taking the OKAT at their residency training program.
 The fellowship program directors are responsible for contacting their residency program site for testing arrangement details including start time and location.
-If it is decided that personal laptops will be used, it is required that a system check be run 7-10 days before the exam date on all laptops.
+If it is decided that personal laptops will be used, it is required that a system check be run one week before the exam date on all laptops.
 If fellowship programs and/or faculty run the system check, they must provide confirmation of success to the onsite proctor the day of the exam.

 SUO members will designate their preferred exam site via our online registration website.
 Members are responsible for contacting their selected site which will be listed on their registration confirmation email.
 The hosting program is responsible for making testing arrangement details including start time, location, and method of testing.
-If it is decided that personal laptops will be used and the SUO Member is asked to provide one, the SUO Member must run a system check, 7-10 days prior to the exam and they must also provide confirmation of success to the onsite proctor the day of the exam.
+If it is decided that personal laptops will be used and the SUO Member is asked to provide one, the SUO Member must run a system check, one week prior to the exam and they must also provide confirmation of success to the onsite proctor the day of the exam.